-In this backdrop, SPWD has been working on land use planning and management for sustainable resource regeneration and improving livelihoods.
-SPWD undertook a programme on ‘Developing an agro-ecoregion based approach for characterization of wastelands and their potential for enhancing livelihoods of marginalised rural population in the ongoing land-based developmental programmes‘ with support from Department of Land Resources, Ministry of Rural Development.
+SPWD undertook a program on “Developing an agro-ecoregion based approach for characterization of wastelands and their potential for enhancing livelihoods of the marginalised rural population in the ongoing land-based developmental programs” with support from DoLR, MoRD.
+The project’s objectives were –

-- To develop approach for characterization of wastelands in different agro-ecoregions that would take into consideration the process of degradation in an area and also the institutional environment pertaining to natural resources management in the area
+- To develop an approach for characterization of wastelands in different agro-ecoregions that would take into consideration the process of degradation in an area and also the institutional environment pertaining to natural resources management in the area.